 There have been various attempts to square testing with the Bayesian framework.
 For example, Jeffreys (1961) proposes to put probability 1/2 on the null hypothesis.
 This is unobjectionable if it is an honest opinion an author is prepared to defend, but Jeffreys presents it as an automatic prior to use in a testing problem.
-Thus Jeffreys would change his prior depending on what question is asked, which is incoherent.
+Thus, Jeffreys would change his prior depending on what question is asked, which is incoherent.
+Bayes factors are yet another way to try to fit testing hypotheses into the Bayesian framework.
+See (2.14).